SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/user-tutorial.md

 <img src="/assets/images/my_studies.png" width="600px"/>

 <p class="warning"><strong>Tip:</strong> Notice the "SWID: 14" next to "My Test Study".
 The other items in the hierarchy have an SWID as well.
 This is common for every item in the MetaDB, everything has a SWID aka accession.
-When you use command line tools they will often take a "parent accession" to attach output to and this is refering to what you see as SWID in the Portal.</p>
+When you use command line tools they will often take a "parent accession" to attach output to and this is referring to what you see as SWID in the Portal.</p>

-<p class="warning"><strong>Tip:</strong> You can also track sequencer runs and associate samples with the particular "lanes" on the flowcell (or equivalent on the particualr sequencing platform).
+<p class="warning"><strong>Tip:</strong> You can also track sequencer runs and associate samples with the particular "lanes" on the flowcell (or equivalent on the particular sequencing platform).
 This is not covered here but will be in the SeqWare Portal guide.
 Suffice it to say, this lets you use Portal as a light-weight LIMS system for tracking both studies/experiments/sample and sequencer runs/lanes and how they relate to each other.</p>

 ### Via Command Line Tools